HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 ![Collections Missing Access Reference](../../../../images/Collections_missing_access_reference_latest.png)

-#### Available Actions

-**Generate Access Reference** - Select one or more collections and click **Generate Access Reference** to re-generate access reference for them.
+Select one or more collections and click **Generate Access Reference** to re-generate access reference for them.

 !!! note
-    - Collections missing access reference IDs should be addressed promptly to ensure proper access control functionality across your DAM deployment.
+    Collections missing access reference IDs should be addressed promptly to ensure proper access control functionality across your DAM deployment.
-    - You must select at least one collection before the Generate Access Reference button becomes available.

 For each collection missing an access reference, the following information is displayed: